nlavalle/AghanimsFantasy/csharp-ef-webapi/README.md

 First export the Local `export ASPNETCORE_ENVIRONMENT=Local` Make sure `appsettings.Local.json` is defined then the command is:
 `dotnet ef migrations remove --configuration Local`

+### Notes
+The connection string to the postgres database is in the appsettings.json, but it's expecting the user/pass as env variables SQL_USER and SQL_PASSWORD

 ### Depedencies
 This project makes use of the SteamKit library from: https://github.com/SteamRE/SteamKit